-(conducted by Area Coordinator, the Director of Residence Life of University Housing, or the Associate Vice President for Student Life)
+(conducted by Area Coordinator, the Assistant Director of Residence Life, or the Director of University Housing)

-- The Area Coordinator will notify in writing to their GUS email account all implicated students of alleged violations, and direct that they attend a judicial meeting.
-The student will be advised in writing of the purpose for the meeting: - a. to make the student aware of the allegations; - b. to determine if further action is necessary; and, - c. to resolve the incident by imposing administrative sanctions (if necessary). - 2.
-A copy of the University Housing Judicial Code is published annually in the Guide to Hall Living and distributed to all students upon check-in to the residence halls. - 3.
+- 1. The Area Coordinator will notify in writing to their GUS email account all implicated students of alleged violations, and direct that they attend a judicial meeting.
+The student will be advised in writing of the purpose for the meeting: - a. to make the student aware of the allegations; - b. to determine if further action is necessary; and - c. to resolve the incident by imposing administrative sanctions (if necessary). - A copy of the University Housing Judicial Code is published annually in the Guide to Residential Living and distributed to all students upon check-in to the residence halls. - 3.
 Failure of the alleged student to attend a scheduled, or rescheduled, judicial meeting may result in the case being heard, with the available information and documents, in his/her absence by the judicial officer.
-Sanctions include, but are not limited to, a hold placed on their account or the temporary suspension of the alleged student's
+Sanctions include, but are not limited to, a hold placed on their account or the temporary suspension of the alleged student's meal privileges until such time as the judicial meeting is scheduled and completed.
+If the judicial officer